tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 }
 ```

-It’s time for you to add this class to ASP.NET Core’s Configuration system.
+It's time for you to add this class to ASP.NET Core's Configuration system.
 Add the following at the top of `ConfigureServices` method in `Startup` class:

 ```cs
 services.Configure<OktaConfig>(Configuration.GetSection("Okta"));